dimxyp/haos_addons/ytdlp/README.md

 # 🎵 YouTube DL Add-on for Home Assistant

+## ❗NOTE: The main download/extraction part is already covered by official [media_extractor](https://www.home-assistant.io/integrations/media_extractor)

-This is a lightweight Flask-based add-on for Home Assistant using [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) to:
+This is a lightweight Flask-based add-on for Home Assistant using [`yt-dlp`](https://github.com/yt-dlp/yt-dlp)

 - ✅ Download **YouTube videos** as `.mp4`
 - ✅ Download **YouTube audio** as `.mp3`